KChavhan17/Reverse-Number/README.md

 # 🔁 Reverse Number Program

 ## 📌 Description
-This project reverses a number entered by the user using JavaScript logic.
+This program  reverses a number entered by the user using JavaScript logic.

 ---